RouteMeNZ/AzureInsightsAlphaBetaSlotRouter/README.md

 * Read through the gherkin syntax in the specflow
 *

+## TODO

+* Finish the source code for a few basic scenarios
+* Get the project to build with CI
+* Get the tests running
+* Get the project published onto Nuget

 ## Who uses it currently?

 This project is used by www.routeme.co.nz to help deliver RouteMe's code via A/B testing mechanisms.
 For us A/B testing spans marketing objectives and operational stability.
 We use Azure application insights for both and thus use the same process for both.
 You too can use our framework for any A/B testing you want against Application Insights with ease.